 They’re transforming themselves with the help of intelligent, automated systems and the huge volumes of data that accrue daily, from a timid stance to a fearless one that prioritizes optimizing the business rather than minimizing loss.
 By re-envisioning their roles, these new fraud teams are moving away from being viewed as yet another cost center, and instead are being hailed as teams that drive higher revenue.

 The pandemic spawned a golden age of e-commerce fraud

 All this is critical because we’re in a golden age of fraud, according to Signifyd’s latest “State of Fraud Report 2021.”
 It points out that COVID-19 dramatically changed consumer behavior—and fraudsters seized the opportunities that the transformation offered.

-Modern ecommerce fraud teams are embracing risk intelligence.
+Modern Ecommerce Fraud Detection teams are embracing risk intelligence.
 Those leading the way:

 - Have traded risk aversion for business optimization, powering revenue-building initiatives like curbside pickup and cross-border selling.

 - Deploy machine-learning solutions powered by vast retail networks, like Signifyd’s Commerce Protection Platform.